thuaduc/concurrent-range-locking/README.md

 ## Author

-The open-source implementation is attributed to Thua-Duc Nguyen <thuaduc.nguyen@tum.de>, produced as part of his bachelor's thesis.
-The project was under the supervision of Lam-Duy Nguyen <lamduy.nguyen@tum.de>.
+The open-source implementation belongs to Thua-Duc Nguyen <thuaduc.nguyen@tum.de>, produced as part of his bachelor's thesis.
+The project was under the advice of Lam-Duy Nguyen lamduy.nguyen@tum.de and under the supervision of Prof. Dr. Viktor Leis <leis@in.tum.de>.

 ## Build